NAMlab/deepCRE_reimplemented/readme.md

 #### Create Validation Genes

 A second file to be used for data preprocessing is `create_validation_genes.py`.
 This script is used to generate a pickled dictionary containing for each species a list of genes.
-Only genes that don't have homologs on other chromosomes are included in the list, so that during the chromosome wise cross validation, no genes from the training set will also be included in the validation set as a homolog.
-The sccript needs a fasta file containing all proteins of a species and the results of a blast run where all proteins are basted against all proteins of the same species.
+Only genes that don not have homologs on other chromosomes are included in the list, so that during the chromosome wise cross validation, no genes from the training set will also be included in the validation set as a homolog.
+The script requires as input the results of a BLAST similarity search (https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+A fasta file containing all proteins/peptides for the gene_ids used for training are compared to each other to filtered for copies and homologous genes.
+This will avoid that similar genes are placed in the training and validation set.

 The script is run using the following command line parameters: